-During the course of 2021 in response to the financial situation at the end of 2020 the following actions were taken:
+During the course of 2022 in response to the financial situation at the end of 2021 the following actions were taken:

-- 1. The formation of a working group comprising of the Chair, Treasurer, Secretary and Executive Officer to monitor and review financial commitments and contracts with a long term view for a sustainable future. - 2.
+- 1. The formation of a working group comprising of the Chair, Treasurer, Honorary Secretary, Chair of Membership and Executive Officer to monitor and review financial commitments and contracts with a long term view for a sustainable future. - 2.
 Monthly management accounts prepared by an external accountant are reviewed and presented to Trustees at their quarterly meetings. - 3.
 Implemented changes in the production and printing of our main journals to benefit from significant cost savings.
 This review is now broadening to encompass all journals. - 4.
 Continued to review all provision of services contracts and moved to new suppliers where savings can be made. - 5.
-Appointed a Marketing and Communications Officer who has implemented membership recruitment campaigns and other specific marketing activities which have delivered increases across our income generating activities.
+Continued to develop the activities of the Marketing and Communications Officer to deliver successful campaigns generating increased income from across all areas of the association.

-We have now seen the impact and benefit of these actions taken and whilst we recognise that there is more work to be done as we post a deficit of £31,499 this year, we are encouraged that we have and will continue to make informed decisions that will ensure the long term financial sustainability of the Association.
+We have now seen the impact and benefit of these actions taken as we post a further reduced deficit of £4,310 this year, we are encouraged that we have and will continue to make informed decisions that will ensure the long-term financial sustainability of the Association.